nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/understand-expression-and-scripting-languages-used-in-nuxeo.md

 Before giving you a list of examples to work with, it is important to understand that the variables you can use depend on two major conditions: the scripting language and the context you are in.
 We already mentioned which language to use in which Nuxeo Platform layer (refer to the [previous section](#what-expression-scripting-language-do-i-need-to-use)), so let's talk about the context within each layer.

-The user interface can send information to the core layer in order to execute operations, however, the opposite is not possible. &nbsp;Any operation done automatically by the platform without a user interaction first (eg&nbsp;: scheduled jobs) cannot take advantage of what you currently see on screen.&nbsp;<span style="font-size: 10.0pt;line-height: 13.0pt;">Let's say that you launch an operation manually, for example by clicking on a button.
-The information can be sent to the core layer. &nbsp;The information sent &nbsp;depends on the screen you are using.
+The user interface can send information to the core layer in order to execute operations, however, the opposite is not possible.
+Any operation done automatically by the platform without a user interaction first (eg: scheduled jobs) cannot take advantage of what you currently see on screen.
+Let's say that you launch an operation manually, for example by clicking on a button.
+The information can be sent to the core layer.
+The information sent depends on the screen you are using.
 Even though the information from the UI is available to the core layer do not expect any information originating in the core to be available to the UI layer.
-For example: A workflow variable cannot be used outside of a workflow.</span>
+For example: A workflow variable cannot be used outside of a workflow.

-In order to determine more easily which of these variables will be usable in your context, you may ask yourself the following questions&nbsp;:
+In order to determine more easily which of these variables will be usable in your context, you may ask yourself the following questions:

 - Does a user need to be logged in to execute this operation?